Understanding phrasal verbs 1.

 Part 1: English verb types compared to Spanish verbs.

 Phrasal verbs and prepositional verbs have different grammar rules.
-Put your cursor over the fuchsia-coloured words for help messages.

 Let's run over the basic points.